Is My Hay Green Enough For My Horse?

 Chemical analysis of your horse hay or hay you are going to purchase is an important part of feeding it, but there is quite a bit you can get from a physical inspection of the hay that will give you an idea of the quality of the hay.
 There are 6 things to look at when doing a physical inspection of a hay lot: color, smell, maturity, moisture, leafiness, and weed presence.
 It is best to open up a bale and dig through it when doing the physical evaluation.
 If that is not possible then make sure to reach into the bale as far as you can for a sample.
 Roam around the bales in the lot to see how similar they all are.

-Color– A bright green hay indicates that a hay was cut at a relatively early stage of maturity; rapidly and properly cured, with no damage from rain, molds, or overheating during storage.
+Bright green hay indicates that hay was cut at a relatively early stage of maturity; rapidly and properly cured, with no damage from rain, molds, or overheating during storage.
 Light green or faded hay is often due to sun bleaching and is generally not a concern for quality.
-Colors in hay that should be avoided are: Yellow -stems and seed heads in over mature hay will be yellow; Brown – can be over mature hay or heat damage; Black – rain or heat damaged; and Grey or White- heat damage or mold growth.
+Colors in hay that should be avoided are: Yellow -stems and seed heads in over-mature hay will be yellow; Brown – can be over-mature hay or heat damage; Black – rain or heat damaged; and Grey or White- heat damage or mold growth.

-Maturity – The maturity of the components of the hay is the most important factor affecting quality, primarily fiber and crude protein concentrations.
-As maturity of the crop increases fiber content will increase and crude protein will decrease.
+The maturity of the components of the hay is the most important factor affecting quality, primarily fiber and crude protein concentrations.
+As the maturity of the crop increases fiber content will increase and crude protein will decrease.

-Alfalfa – presence of buds and flowers, the texture and woodiness or stems, and level of leafiness will indicate the maturity.
+The presence of buds and flowers, the texture and woodiness or stems, and level of leafiness will indicate the maturity.
 More mature alfalfa will have flowers and heavier stems.
-The highest quality alfalfa was cut at bud stage and no flowers should be present and the stems will be pliable.
+The highest quality alfalfa was cut at the bud stage and no flowers should be present and the stems will be pliable.

-Grass – presence of full seed heads is an indicator of hay harvested too mature.
+- Grass – the presence of full seed heads is an indicator of hay harvested too mature.
 Hay harvested at the proper maturity will have seed heads still in the boot stage (not visible).

 You should never buy horse hay that you have not examined at the farm or before it is unloaded at your farm.
 A reputable hay seller will not be hesitant to have their product inspected before purchase.
 The next step is to take a sample for forage quality analysis to see if the hay meets your feeding needs.
 Or better yet, ask the seller to provide you with a hay analysis report at the time of purchase so that you can 1) Complete a physical inspection as outlined above and 2) Assess the true nutritional value based on the analysis.